openmobilehub/omh-auth/CONTRIBUTING.md

 ```

 Once you have made a change in any of the `auth-api`, `auth-api-gms` or `auth-api-non-gms` modules,
 you must `publishToMavenLocal` in that module in order to see the changes.
+Gradle holds the latest versions in cache,
+so we'd recommend updating to minor versions or clearing your gradle cache every time you publish your changes.

 ## Write documentation